microchip-pic-avr-examples/avr128da48-3bit-ring-counter-mcc-example/README.md

 <p align="center">
   <img width=auto height=auto src="images/usart1.png">
-  <br><strong>Fig 9: USART1 configuration window<br>
+  <br>Fig 9: USART1 configuration window<br>
 </p>

-## Timer B:
+## Timer B configuration:
 Timer B is a 16-bit Timer which is configured in a Single Shot Mode and it generates a Single pulse which is used as a Clock signal for all the three D-flipflops.
 The output of all the three D-flipflops changes with respective to this clock signal.
-Configurations to be done on TCB2 (Timer B 2) peripheral.
+Configurations to be done on TCB2 peripheral.
 * Check the **Enable TCB** option to enable the TCB2 module.
 * Select **CLK_PER/2** option from the drop-down menu against the **Clock Select** field.
 * Select the **Single Shot** mode option from the drop-down menu against the **Timer Mode**.